KyleOndy/kyleondy.com/provider/pages/hire.markdown

 ## Where

 I currently reside in the Central NJ / NYC Area.
-I would prefer a job not tied to an office, but I am am open to work within my geographic area.
+I would prefer a job not tied to an office, but I am open to work within my geographic area.
 At this time I **am not** willing to relocate.

 ## About Me

-Check my [**resume** (PDF Warning)](/static/resume/Kyle.Ondy-Resume.pdf) ([pgp signature](/static/resume/Kyle.Ondy-Resume.pdf.sig)) for a formal overview of my professional experience.
+Check my [**resume** (PDF Warning)](/static/resume/Kyle.Ondy-Resume.pdf) ([PGP signature](/static/resume/Kyle.Ondy-Resume.pdf.sig)) for a formal overview of my professional experience.

 I enjoy enjoying what I do for a living.
 I prefer to work in interesting and uncommon areas; hardware, crypto, security, FP, etc.